eegsynth/eegsynth/doc/output.md

 ## Accessing EEGsynth with external software

-The output of modules to Redis can also be accessed directly (externally), e.g. for games using [PyGame](https://www.pygame.org/news).
+The output of modules to Redis can also be accessed directly (externally), e.g., for games using [PyGame](https://www.pygame.org/news).

 ## Other applications